LevanceWam/JavascriptCourse/README.md

 <p> Value Types vs Reference Types</p>

 <p>In javascript we have 2 catergories of types.
-On one side we have value types also known as primitives and on the other side we have reference types.</p>
+On one side we have value types also known as primitives and on the other side we have reference types.
+Note that Primitives are copied by Value
+Objects are copied by their reference</p>

 <p>Value types</p>
 <li>Number</li>